Mayoral elections in Fort Wayne, Indiana: General election

-The election was not close with Henry winning easily.
 Earlier in the campaign Henry was thought to be vulnerable, but the race ended up not being close.
 In his victory speech, Henry announced that it would be his last term as mayor, though he later decided to run for a fifth term against businessman Tim Didier for 2023.
 He was sworn in for his fourth term on January 1, 2020.
 His fourth term will expire on January 1, 2024.

+2023

+The 2023 Fort Wayne mayoral election was held on November 5 to elect the mayor of Fort Wayne, Indiana, United States.
+Incumbent mayor Tom Henry was reelected to a fifth term.